Kamini8707/smart-event-booking/README.md

 A full-stack MERN-style project where users can browse events, filter by city, view event details, and book seats with instant QR-code confirmation.

+📸 Project Preview (Screenshots)

+Replace these image paths with your actual screenshot filenames (Place screenshots in a /screenshots folder)

 🚀 Live Features

 ✔ Browse events by city (Jhansi, Gwalior, Lucknow, Kanpur, Indore, Delhi, Agra, Gurgaon, Noida)